skyfox69/jsapi/README.md

 - `example` - See [Defining examples](#defining-examples).
 - `deprecated` - Specifies whether or not the parameter is deprecated.

-Additionally, all of the [validations options](#validation-options) can be specified to validate top-level parameter values.
+Additionally, all of the [validation options](#validation-options) can be specified to validate top-level parameter values.

 ### Defining request bodies

-A request body of an operation can be defined as below.
+The request body of an operation can be defined as below.

 ```ruby
   api_operation 'foo' do